 It came in a 169-147 win over New York.
 Chamberlain hit on 36-of-63 shots while making 28-of-32 free throws.
 For good measure, he added 25 rebounds.
 Interestingly enough, this was also the Warriors’ final regular-season game in Pennsylvania before moving out west.

 Since Chamberlain’s record-setting performance, the late Kobe Bryant came closest to matching Wilt.
-He dropped 81 points against the Toronto Raptors back in January of 2006.
+He dropped 81 points against the Toronto Raptors in the NBA scores results from January of 2006.

 What is the lowest-scored NBA game in history?